State (polity): Divine right of kings

 The rise of the modern-day state system was closely related to changes in political thought, especially concerning the changing understanding of legitimate state power and control.
-Early modern defenders of absolutism (Absolute monarchy), such as Thomas Hobbes and Jean Bodin undermined the doctrine of the divine right of kings by arguing that the power of kings should be justified by reference to the people.
-Hobbes in particular went further to argue that political power should be justified with reference to the individual (Hobbes wrote in the time of the English Civil War), not just to the people understood collectively.
+Early modern defenders of absolutism (Absolute monarchy), such as Thomas Hobbes and Jean Bodin, undermined the doctrine of the divine right of kings by arguing that the power of kings should be justified by reference to the people.
+Hobbes, in particular, went further to argue that political power should be justified with reference to the individual (Hobbes wrote in the time of the English Civil War), not just to the people understood collectively.
 Hobbes and Bodin thought they were defending the power of kings, not advocating for democracy, but their arguments about the nature of sovereignty were fiercely resisted by more traditional defenders of the power of kings, such as Robert Filmer in England, who thought that such defenses ultimately opened the way to more democratic claims.

 Rational-legal authority

 Max Weber identified three main sources of political legitimacy in his works.
-The first, legitimacy based on traditional grounds is derived from a belief that things should be as they have been in the past, and that those who defend these traditions have a legitimate claim to power.
+The first, legitimacy based on traditional grounds, is derived from a belief that things should be as they have been in the past, and that those who defend these traditions have a legitimate claim to power.
 The second, legitimacy based on charismatic leadership, is devotion to a leader or group that is viewed as exceptionally heroic or virtuous.
-Max Weber's concept of charisma is also explored by Fukuyama, who uses it to explain why individuals relinquish their personal freedoms and more egalitarian smaller communities in favor of larger, more authoritarian states.
-The Scholars goes further by saying that Charismatic leaders can leverage this mass mobilization as a military force, achieving victories and securing peace, which in turn further legitimizes their authority.
+Max Weber's concept of charisma is also explored by Fukuyama, who uses it to explain why individuals relinquish their personal freedoms and more egalitarian, smaller communities in favor of larger, more authoritarian states.
+The Scholars go further by saying that Charismatic leaders can leverage this mass mobilization as a military force, achieving victories and securing peace, which in turn further legitimizes their authority.
 Fukuyama cites the example of Muhammad, whose influence facilitated the rise of a powerful state in North Africa and the Middle East, despite limited economic foundations.

 The third is rational-legal authority, whereby legitimacy is derived from the belief that a certain group has been placed in power in a legal manner, and that their actions are justifiable according to a specific code of written laws.
 Weber believed that the modern state is characterized primarily by appeals to rational-legal authority.